katiemarita/SDS_Project/README.md

-# SDS_Project Wecolme to the party
+# SDS_Project Welcome to the party